jakobib/makespec/makespec.md

   : Fixed date of publication.
 Set to a timestamp of the latest commit
     by default.

+VERSION
+  : A document version.
+Set to the current version by inspecting git tags
+    by default.
+Setting `VERSION=none` will omit version numbers.

 LANGUAGE
   : Document language code (passed to LaTeX or HTML).